Faith & Hope

 13 So now faith, hope, and love abide, these three; but the greatest of these is love.

-The three greatest and abiding Christian virtues include the two biblical foundations of belief; faith and hope, without which it is impossible to please God – since our faith in his person is the assurance that what he has revealed is true, because he is faithful, and therefore gives credible substance to our hope in what he has promised us, but which has not yet been received.
+The three greatest and abiding Christian virtues include the two biblical foundations of belief; faith and hope, without which it is impossible to please God – since our faith in his person is the assurance that what he has revealed in scripture and in spirit about himself is true.
+This, therefore, gives credible substance to our hope in what he has promised us, though not yet seen, because he is himself faithful.